byteduck/duckOS/README.md

 - [DOOM](ports/doom)
 - [binutils](ports/binutils)
 - [gcc](ports/gcc) (WIP - not completely functional yet.)

-### Known Issues / Limitations
-- Framebuffer scrolling is slow on real hardware.
-I'm not focusing on fixing this right now until I start working on a window manager.
-- Must be booted off of the master drive on the primary PATA controller as of now.
-- Ext2 triply indirect block pointers cannot be read/written, so there may be issues writing and reading large files
-- A buffer overflow attack on the kernel may be possible, because only pointers passed to syscalls are checked for validity (and not the length of the data to be read/written)
-- Dynamic linking does not currently use CoW to share memory between processes, so each process has its own copy of the library in memory
-- It's pretty unstable

-### Future Goals
-- Cut down on memory usage by sharing memory for various commonly used items (libraries, icons, configuration, etc)
-- Better support for real hardware
-- Network support
-- More s t a b i l i t y and s p e e d
-- Multiprocessor (multicore) support
-- An in-house heap implementation
-- More POSIX compatibility
-- Better looking UI with animations and effects such as shadows and blur/transparency
-- Slowly transition various functions from the kernel to userspace (ie microkernel)
-- A better filesystem cache implementation that can free memory when needed and periodically flushes writes

 ### Building / Running
 - See [INSTRUCTIONS.md](INSTRUCTIONS.md) for instructions.